Winter is coming and you want to fill your freezer with farm-fresh grass fed beef… but how do you buy half a cow in Michigan?

-We sell our grass fed beef in bundles and quarters (as well as at the local Farmers’ Market).
+We sell our grass fed beef in bundles (as well as at the local Farmers’ Market).
 While we begin our beef sales in late March or early April, the majority of our spring beef production is reserved for the farmers’ market.

 That means most of our beef bundles – including those headed to customers buying half a cow – will be delivered in the fall.
 Just in time to stock up for winter!